Human Behaviour in Organisations G (9502.3)

 Special assessment requirements

 It is essential that the students come prepared for workshops by listening to the pre-recorded lectures and by reading designated chapters and online content.
-Assignment #1 and #2 will be workshopped during the workshops.
-Please note that to be able to complete the assignments for this unit, you need to attend the workshops and listen to the pre-recorded lectures.
+Please note that Assignment #1 will be workshopped.
+Assignment #2 will also be further explained during the workshops.
+To be able to complete the assignments for this unit, it is crucial that students attend the workshops and listen to the pre-recorded lectures.

 Students have a responsibility to: